 The Company was incorporated on February 4, 2016 as 9617337 Canada Limited under the laws of the Canada Business Corporations Act as part of the transaction (the "Transaction") between kneat.com, inc. ("kneat.com"), Kneat Solutions Limited and the Company.
-Fortune Bay began trading on the TSX Venture Exchange ("TSX-V") as a new public company on July 4, 2016 under the symbol FOR.
-As at December 31, 2021, the Company's principal activity is the acquisition, exploration and development of mineral interests.
-To date, the Company has not generated any revenues from operations and is considered to be in the exploration stage.
+Fortune Bay began trading on the TSX Venture Exchange ("TSX-V") as a new public company on July 4, 2016 under the symbol FOR, and also currently trades on the Frankfurt Stock Exchange under the symbol 5QN and on the OTCQX under the symbol FTBYF.